rsnagarkar10/Food-complaint-resolution-app/README.md

     ```

 ## Usage
-Food-complaint-resolution uses the streamlit library to provide user ease to complain about the food he received.
-User can easily select the choice for which he wants to raise the complaint, write the complaint and upload the photos of food.
-When user will done with entering information our system automatically will use that information to process the user complaint.
-User can see his complaint is processing, stage and reply (%ag of cashback return to user or not) of complaint from our system.
-After max tries if user is not satisfied with the reply then our system will redirect the user to human.
+Food Complaint Resolution simplifies the complaint process using the streamlit library.
+Users select their issue, share details, and upload photos.
+Our system swiftly processes complaints, providing real-time updates on the processing stage and response (% cashback).
+After maximum attempts, if unsatisfied, users are redirected to human intervention.
+Efficient and user-friendly, it blends automated resolution with personalized human assistance.

 ### Visuals
 ![](/images/assets/app_tour.png)
-As the user will fill all input fields then processing will start:
+As the user fills in all input fields the processing will start:
 ![](/images/assets/Input.png)
-After Processing done user can see the results:
+After Processing is done user can see the results:
 ![](/images/assets/output.png)

 ### Where to ask for help?